 Exploratory testing is an unscripted QA testing technique used to discover unknown issues during and after the software development process.
-In addition to being used to discover specific bugs, exploratory testing is also understood as a way to learn about the application and design functional and regression test cases to be executed in the future.
+In addition to being used to discover new bugs, exploratory testing is also understood as a way to learn about the application and design functional and regression test cases to be executed in the future.

 Exploratory testers must be able to think like the application’s users and anticipate how they will behave.
 When running exploratory tests in-house, experienced QA testers or developers are generally required for exploratory testing.